 Since 2009 she has been working as a professor for art history and research at the Basel Academy of Art and Design.
 She has held visiting professorships at the Technical University of Berlin, University of Erfurt and at the Universidade de São Paulo.
 Furthermore, she acts as a reviewer for the Evangelisches Studienwerk Villigst e.V.; the Swiss National Science Foundation, Bern; Fundação para a Ciência e a Tecnologia, Lisbon and the Aga Khan Foundation, Geneva.
 She is currently also curating the young talent promotion project Rundgang at Hamburger Bahnhof, Museum for Contemporary Art, Berlin.

 Ulrike Gerhardt, M.A., after her studies of applied cultural sciences (art and image sciences, cultural theory and intercultural studies) at Leuphana University of Lüneburg and University of Fine Arts Hamburg, spent working and research periods in Istanbul, Kassel, Riga and Vilnius.
-She worked at District * School Without Center in Berlin and since 2016 she is artistic director of the online video art platform D’EST. In her dissertation she is researching video art works of the «Generation Transformation» in the context of migration, globalization and cultures of memory after 1989 / 1991, and has received funding from the PhD scholarship and the Pro Science Research Fund of the Leuphana University of Lüneburg.
+She worked at District * School Without Center in Berlin and since 2016 she is artistic director of the online video art platform D’EST. In her dissertation she was researching video art works of the «Generation Transformation» in the context of migration, globalization and cultures of memory after 1989 / 1991, and has received funding from the PhD scholarship and the Pro Science Research Fund of the Leuphana University of Lüneburg.

 Julia Wolf, M.A., studied curatorial studies at the Zurich University of the Arts as well as art history, multimedia and applied cultural studies at the University of Karlsruhe and the Karlsruhe University of Arts and Design.
 She has realized curatorial projects in Switzerland for the Kunsthalle Winterthur, the Fundaziun Nairs in Scuol and the Ausstellungsraum Klingental in Basel.
 Since 2013 she has been a research assistant at the Institute for Cultural Studies in the Arts at the Zurich University of the Arts.
 She is writing her dissertation on contemporary artistic practices of displacing history(ies) in the research project „“ Insert Citation: Artistic-Scientific Analyses of Cultural Processes of Transmission at the Zurich University of the Arts.